 In the Greater Kruger, Thornybush Game Reserve, is a member of the Associated Private Nature Reserves (APNR, see page 123), sharing an unfenced boundary with Klaserie to the north and Timbavati to the east.
 It has a high wildlife density, and visitors can choose from a handful of high-end lodges.
 For walks, head straight for Royal Malewane, which is proud to boast the best qualified guiding team in South Africa.

 In the remote north of Kwa-Zulu Natal, half way between Ithala and Umkhuze parks, lies the community-owned Somkhanda Game Reserve.
-Whether staying at the lodge or one of the fenced or unfenced camps, guests have the option of booking a 4-hour bush walk or tracking experience.
+Multi-day trails are now available from the only privately-operated dedicated trails camp in the province, and guests at Somkhanda Lodge can also avail of walks instead of drives.
 Somkhanda has all the big game you’d expect and low visitor numbers guarantee a genuine wild adventure.